ozzann/client-server-app/README.md

 - run agent to apply puppet manifests at **production.vm**:

 		sudo puppet agent -t

 ## Server application

 ## Client application

+Client application is quite a simple one-page Node.js application.
+It just simply pings a server on demand and shows a ping log.
+The web-interface is written with Bootstrap framework.

 ## Docker-compose as a glue

+Docker itself is a powerful tool which allows to run any application in a container anywhere.
+Docker-compose is its extension which allows to run several applications.

 ## Jenkins builds